-Voluntary Plans are employer-run paid family and/or medical leave insurance programs.
-Employers can choose to use a Voluntary Plan for family leave, medical leave or both.
+Voluntary plans are employer-run paid family and/or medical leave insurance programs.
+Employers can choose to use a voluntary plan for family leave, medical leave or both.
 Beginning Jan.
-1, 2020, all Washington employers must offer paid family and medical leave whether it's through a Voluntary Plan or the state plan.
+1, 2020, all Washington employers must offer paid family and medical leave whether it's through a voluntary plan or the state plan.
+Please note, under the state plan, any employer may choose to cover all or part of their employees' premiums on their behalf.
+If you want to cover the cost of your employees' premiums, it is not necessary to operate a voluntary plan.

 The voluntary plan guide is intended to give you the information you need to successfully apply for a voluntary plan.
 The guide includes the administrative requirements, the benefit requirements, and more.
 If you are considering a voluntary plan, please download the voluntary plan guide.